tw-wuqian/infra-as-code-lab-exercise/Session_4_Terraform_Tips_n_Tricks/README.md

         - 1 x ingress rule attribute, protocol = tcp, from and to port is 8000, from source 'itself' (self = true).
         - 1 x egress rule attribute, protocol = -1, from and to port is 0, to destination 0.0.0.0/0 (using the cidr_blocks attribute).
 This allows all outbound traffic.

+5. Now that we have created a lot of resources, you can utilise [terraform graph](https://developer.hashicorp.com/terraform/cli/commands/graph) to visualise how Terraform resolves dependencies across various resources, ensuring they are created in the proper sequence.

-5. Run the following commands to test deploying your updated solution:
+6.Run the following commands to test deploying your updated solution:

 ```
 terraform plan -var-file="dev.tfvars"